IvanAbishek/AES-Symmetric-Cipher-Simulation/README.md

 # AES-Symmetric-Cipher-Simulation
-Built a Python client-server project demonstrating secure communication using AES symmetric encryption.
-The server generates a key, the client encrypts messages, and the server decrypts them.
-Learned socket programming, key handling, padding, and secure data transfer.
+Built a Python client–server project demonstrating secure communication using AES symmetric encryption.
+The server generates a key, the client encrypts messages, and the server decrypts them successfully.
+Tested between two devices on the same network.
-First practical step into cybersecurity and cryptography basics project.

 ## Description:
-This project demonstrates how secure communication can be implemented using AES symmetric encryption in a client–server model.
+This project demonstrates secure communication using AES symmetric encryption in a Python client–server model.

-The server generates a random AES key and waits for client connection.
-The client receives the key, encrypts a user message using AES, and sends the encrypted data back.
-The server then decrypts the message to verify secure transmission.
+The server generates a random AES key and waits for a client connection.
+The client receives the key, encrypts a message, and sends the encrypted data back.
+The server decrypts the message to verify secure transmission.

-Key Learning Outcomes
+Key Learning Outcomes:
-• Understanding AES encryption process
+- Understanding AES encryption process
-• Working with Python socket programming
+- Working with Python socket programming
-• Implementing symmetric key cryptography
+- Implementing symmetric key cryptography
-• Handling encryption padding and byte conversion
+- Handling padding and byte conversion

-Technologies Used
+Technologies Used:
+- Python
+- PyCryptodome
-Python, PyCryptodome, Socket Programming
+- Socket Programming

 ## Features
 - AES Symmetric Encryption